 You MUST be across what’s included in any costing and what’s not.
 Be sure to know what's included in the architects price.
 And understand what’s not included.

 Think about whether or not you want an Architect to help you with the Development Application and Construction Certificate as well as the required surveyor and engineer plans.
-This will cost more but unless you’re super confident in the building process, it could be well worth the $$’s.

 When choosing any professional or tradesperson, make sure you feel at ease with them.
 This is a massive investment so you want to know you’re in the right hands.

 Here, the architect/draftsperson will refine the concept designs into more detailed documentation, based on discussions with you.

 We like to take a can of spray paint and draw an outline on the site (to scale).
 This gives a fantastic idea of size/layout as well as a feel for space and walking from one room to another.